“When you say ‘DNS security’, you just mean DNSSEC, right?”

 Leveraging DNS in this way allows administrators to do more than simply see query logs - it allows them to gauge the intent of queries.
 With complete information about every query on the network, administrators can root out malicious patterns of behavior, identify patient zero or other infected devices.

-While there have been many ways to consider DNS security over the years, BlueCat has a new and innovative approach – through DNS Edge, which leverages the existing DNS infrastructure to give a user visibility, control and detection capabilities.
+While there have been many ways to consider DNS security over the years, BlueCat has a new and innovative approach – through DNS Edge.
+DNS Edge leverages the existing DNS infrastructure to give a user visibility, control, and detection capabilities.
 All of these allow for the detection, blocking, and quick remediation of cyber attacks, which take place at the DNS layer.

 DNSSEC and DNS security, while different aspects of a network security plan, are both critical to keeping information safe.
 Centralized, purpose-built DNS architectures generally support DNSSEC with simple implementation - it becomes a no-brainer.
 While implementing more comprehensive DNS security tools is a more significant lift, it’s important to consider the bigger picture when looking at how we protect our data.
 According to Tom Hollingsworth of The Networking Nerd, when it comes to DNSSEC as a part of DNS Security: